 From rising grocery prices to paying more at the pump, many people are feeling the impact of inflation.
 As life seems to get more expensive by the day, WGU wants to make affording your education one less thing to worry about.
 That’s why we’re excited to introduce the Rise Above Grant.
 If you’re a new student facing financial hardships from inflation, you may apply for this grant, which may provide up to $4,000 that can be used toward your tuition.
 Grants like this are just one of many ways WGU is making it more affordable than ever to go after your degree goals.

 Your first step is to apply for admission — and that’s free!

-The grant will be credited to your account in the amount of $1,000 for each term, for up to four terms.
+This grant will be credited to your account at the rate of $1,000 per term, renewable up to four terms.

 Interested in this grant?
 The first step is to apply for admission.

 Before you can apply for this grant, you must first apply for admission.

 Already applied for admission?
 Apply for this grant on the Scholarship Portal.

 This grant is one of many.
 Through the generosity of donors and institutional funding, WGU maintains a robust program of scholarships made available to qualified students.

 - For new students or returning graduates pursuing an eligible degree program (either Bachelor's and Master's)